There will be two competition events.

 2. Precision LandingThe main objective is to safely touch down without bouncing and at a speed where the aircraft is no longer flying, closest to a specific marked line on the runway.See following pages for specific Precision Landing competition rules.This event is open to all aircraft in the above categories.An event or category will not be run without a minimum of 4 entrants participating.
 Each event may not be entered more than once by the same pilot.
 Judges decision is final.
 The aim of the day is to have fun, and fly safe.

-Prize Money is $500 for the winner of each S.T.O.L category, and $500 for the Precision Landing Winner.
-Prizes will be announced and handed out at the Saturday evening BBQ.
+Prizes will be announced and handed out at the Saturday evening meal.

 Registration forms and payment for all competing pilots and aircraft must be received before Friday the week prior to the event.
 If time permits, we may accept entries on the day, however this cannot be guaranteed.
 We will email you to confirm your entry.